OCA/manufacture-reporting/mrp_flattened_bom_xlsx/README.rst

 To use this module, you need to:

-#.
-Go to 'Manufacturing / Products / Bill of Materials'
+1. Go to 'Manufacturing / Products / Bill of Materials'

-#.
-Select a BOM or more BOMS
-*(Could be interesting to modify quantities of these BOMs)*
+2. Select a BOM or more *(Could be interesting to modify quantities of these BOMs)*

-#.
-Go to 'Action / Export Flattened BOM to Excel'.
+3. Go to 'Action / Export Flattened BOM to Excel'.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot